janhaitjema/sqs-worker-go/README.md

 # AWS SQS Worker using Goroutine
 `sqs-worker-go` is a package that makes consuming SQS messages easier.
-It supports message deletion after process and backup to a sepcified Firehose stream.
+It supports message deletion after process.

 ## Installing